-Scientists have classified our brains into two parts.
-Left-brain and right-brain.
+Scientists have classified our brains into two parts; Left-brain and right-brain or emotional mind vs. rational mind.
 A human mind can only be dominated by one part of the brain, or so they say.

 A creative person is often classified as a person whose right brain is dominant.
-Oddly enough, a creative person can constantly switch between rational and emotional thinking.
+Oddly enough, a creative person can constantly switch between emotional vs rational thinking.

 Emotions are important.
 After all, it is emotions that make us human.
 But the role of emotions is dubious at best when it comes to decision making.
 Life is unpredictable and in many cases, it becomes risky to expose our feelings.

 Where decisions are concerned, emotions are considered irrational and uncertain.
 Why?
-What makes an emotional thinker different from a rational thinker?
+What makes emotional thinking different from rational thinking?
 Can a person be both, a rational and an emotional thinker, at the same time?
-Let’s Dive Deep!

 Who is An Emotional Thinker?